spluque/scikit-diveMove/docs/source/demos/demo_ellipsoid.rst

    magnt = magnt_accel["magnetic_density"].to_numpy()
    accel = magnt_accel["acceleration"].to_numpy()

-The function `fit_ellipsoid` returns the offset, gain, and rotation matrix (if requested) necessary to correct the sensor's data.
+The function :func:`imutools.fit_ellipsoid` returns the offset, gain, and rotation matrix (if requested) necessary to correct the sensor's data.
 There are six types of constraint to impose on the result, including which radii should be equal, and whether the data should be rotated.

 .. jupyter-execute::
    :linenos: